MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Experiments

 \subsection{Ablation studies}

-Tab.~\ref{tab:all_model_experiments} shows all experiments performed with different contrastive learning objectives, number of modalities, text and satellite sampling strategy, and data filtration.
-Increasing the number of modalities appears to result in a slight decrease in retrieval performance.
+Tab.~\ref{tab:all_model_experiments} shows all experiments performed with different contrastive learning objectives, number of modalities, text and satellite sampling strategies, and data filtration.
+Increasing the number of modalities appears to slightly decrease retrieval performance.
 Random and First sampling offer equivalent results, while taking the most recent satellite image (L: last) and training on the ground view subset with outdoor images significantly improves the baseline across all tasks.
-While the Imagebind baseline performs slightly better on retrieval tasks, the fully contrastive setup stands out in geolocalization, especially for Satellite-to-GPS, where the Imagebind baseline's features are only indirectly aligned.
+While the best Imagebind (G $\Leftrightarrow$ all) baseline performs slightly better on retrieval tasks, the fully contrastive setup stands out in geolocalization, especially for Satellite-to-GPS, where the Imagebind baseline's features are only indirectly aligned.